Last updated on May 22nd, 2023 at 03:32 pm

-Despite not being a flower, holly has several legends and meanings associated with it and is an important part of the history of Northern Europe.
-When all other plants are dying and wilting in the winter, the holly remains vibrant with its green leaves and deep red berries.
-For this reason, it is considered a miracle plant and is also the birth flower of December born people.
+Despite not being a flower, the holly has several legends and meanings associated with it and is an important part of the history of Northern Europe.
+When all other plants die and wilt in the winter, the holly remains vibrant with its green leaves and deep red berries.
+For this reason, it is considered a miracle plant and the birth flower of December-born people.

-There are a number of legends associated with holly, rendering it an extremely significant plant in European Culture.
+Several legends are associated with holly, rendering it an extremely significant European culture plant.
 Its importance has resulted in it acquiring many meanings, all of which are positive and hopeful.
-The flower holly means happiness, optimism and peace.
+The flower holly means happiness, optimism, and peace.
 It represents good fortune and enduring.

 Most cultures considered holly to be magical.
-The holly has many meanings across cultures, old and new.
-In many ancient European pagan cultures, the holly flower meant the waning sun, indicating the commencement of winter beginning from the summer solstice.
-It was also believed that holly would trap evil in the spines of its leaves and hence people brought it into their homes for decoration.
+The holly flower has many meanings across cultures, old and new.
+In many ancient European pagan cultures, the holly flower meant the waning sun, indicating the commencement of winter from the summer solstice.
+It was also believed that holly would trap evil in the spines of its leaves, so people brought it into their homes for decoration.
 People also believed that holly would ward off witches.

-In some Wicca cultures, one of the many faces of the Sun God was the Holly King, who is born at midsummer.
+In some Wicca cultures, one of the many faces of the Sun God was the Holly King, who was born in midsummer.

 Holly meant a great deal to Romans, especially during the Saturnalia festival.
-Saturnalia was celebrated during the winter solstice, to honor the Roman god Saturn.
-They would decorate their homes with it and gift holly wreaths to each other during the celebrations.
-This was because it was one of the few plants that were still lively during that time of the year.
+Saturnalia was celebrated during the winter solstice to honor the Roman god Saturn.
+They would decorate their homes with it and give holly wreaths to each other during the celebrations.
+This was because it was one of the few plants still lively during that time of the year.

-Romans also believed that if wood from holly was thrown at an animal, the animal would return and lie down.
+Romans also believed that if wood from holly were thrown at an animal, the animal would return and lie down.
 They also thought that holly could make water freeze.
 According to them, holly planted near a house or a farm would ward off witches and protect the structure from lightning.
-The legend about lightning, surprisingly, holds true.
+The legend about lightning, surprisingly, holds.
 Holly leaves act as lighting conductors and can protect the trees and other plants around them by absorbing the shock and sending it to the earth.

-The Druids considered the holly sacred and believed that it represented fertility and endurance.
+The Druids considered the holly sacred and believed it represented fertility and endurance.
 This was because it bore fruits in the winter when the rest of the land was barren.
-The Druids believed that holly remained green throughout the winter to beautify the earth and make sure it remained vibrant even when all other plants shed their leaves.
+The Druids believed that holly remained green throughout the winter to beautify the earth and ensure it remained vibrant even when all other plants shed their leaves.